Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 The second point on your triangle is any other person on your match list.
 Remember, individuals who show up on your match page are there because they share DNA with you.
 That shared DNA means they also share an ancestor with you.

 Now, not all matches are created equal.
 You want what we’ll call a “Best Match” to occupy Point B on your triangle.
 Generally, you’ll usually find your Best Matches on the first few pages of your match list.
-See the box on page 26 for steps to evaluating which matches are your best to use for triangulation.
+See the “Creating DNA Triangles for Richmond Claunch” section for steps to evaluating which matches are your best to use for triangulation.

 With so many possible connections, it’s easy to see why you need a way to narrow your search.
 This is where the third point on your triangle comes in.
 When you add a third person with his genetics and genealogy, you harness the power of triangulation to help you discover which of the eight great-great-grandparent or 16 third-great-grandparent couples are the most likely connecting point for you and your two matches.